 • Main Cladding batten - minimum size of 25x50mm The maximum support spacing is shown in table 1.
 For areas of high wind loading exceeding 1.0kN/m2, severe weather exposure or where exceptional impact loading requirements are anticipated (i.e. low-level applications near pedestrian access, schools, leisure facilities etc.) batten support spacing should be reduced to increase the board stiffness, see chart below.
-There should always be battens attached to the wall vertically to allow clear ventilation behind the boards.
-When the cladding is set horizontally the boards would be fixed directly to these battens at the centres shown below
+There should always be battens attached to the wall vertically to allow clear ventilation behind the boards, with a vertical cladding installation a further set of horizontal cross-battens would be fixed to these vertical battens to take the boards

-600mm centres

-Fig. 2 - Batten centres
+Fig. 2 - Batten centres Table 1:

-Table 1: